CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

-Polish focus tree with Sejm (Congress-esque) and Balance of Power mechanics Reworked Russian civil war to use dynamic countries Updates to Russian and English focus trees making use of La Resistence updated layout mechanics Added Mercenary hiring decisions, likely unbalanced, toggleable at game start Updates to Ottoman focus tree, including a mechanic to integrate the starting vassals without Together for Victory Added Game Rules for most countries with focus trees Added special projects for NUS, toggleable at game start, created by Hampter
+Polish focus tree with Sejm (Congress-esque) and Balance of Power mechanics Reworked Russian civil war to use dynamic countries Updates to Russian and English focus trees making use of La Resistence updated layout mechanics Added Mercenary hiring decisions, likely unbalanced, toggleable by game rule Updates to Ottoman focus tree, including a mechanic to integrate the starting vassals without Together for Victory Added Game Rules for most countries with focus trees Added special projects for NUS, toggleable by game rule, created by Hampter

 Alpha 0.7.5 - Oct.
 15, 2020
 Updated to HoI4 1.10